girlscript/winter-of-contributing/Python/Python_Regex/README.md

 # Regex In Python

+Audio Contents-

-Contribution Approach- Regex stand for Regular Expressions.
+Regex stand for Regular Expressions.
 This comprises of a sequence of characters that are used in similar ways as strings are used.
 Regex forms a pattern or code in it's representation while strings do not.
 The python module used for working with Regex is "re" and is imported by the following command- import re